-If you import a medical device from outside the EU, you will have to deal with stricter demands.
-Amongst other things, you will have to register with the EUDAMED database, check if the product has CE-marking, and make sure it meets with the specific demands imposed by the new legislation.
+If you import a medical device from outside the EU, you have to deal with stricter demands.
+Amongst other things, you have to register with the EUDAMED database, check if the product has CE-marking, and make sure it meets with the specific demands imposed by the new legislation.
 Do you distribute medical devices, for instance as a wholesaler, pharmacy or chemist?
 Then you, too, must comply with stricter demands.
 Amongst other things, you have to check if the importer you purchase the product from meets all the legal requirements.
 And if customers or caregivers complain or report suspected incidents, you must report back to the producer.

 Consequences for care institutions and care providers

 In all EU-countries, so-called Notified Bodies assess medical devices and their compliance with regulations.
 Medical devices that meet the legal standards are given a CE certificate.
 Without such a certificate, a producer is not allowed to market a device.
-Under the new regulation, the Notified Bodies themselves will have to meet stricter demands.
-For instance, the rules for personnel qualifications will become stricter.
-Also, they will have to conduct spot checks at production companies.
+Under the new regulation, the Notified Bodies themselves have to meet stricter demands.
+For instance, the rules for personnel qualifications have become stricter.
+Also, they have to conduct spot checks at production companies.
 To ensure that Notified Bodies meet the new demands, the government is running procedures to re-assess and re-appoint them.
 Only after they have been re-appointed can Notified Bodies start testing if medical devices meet the new requirements.

 Inspection and supervision

 The Health and Youth Care Inspectorate supervises several aspects of the Medical Devices Regulation.
 Its activities include supervision of:

 - Netherlands-based Notified Bodies and their operations;